Configuration

 from gooddata_pipelines import BackupRestoreConfig

-If you plan on storing your backups on S3, you will also need to import the StorageType enum and S3StorageConfig class.
-You can find more details about configuration for the S3 storage below in the S3 Storage section.
+If you plan on storing your backups on S3 or Azure Blob Storage, you will also need to import the StorageType enum and the appropriate storage config class (S3StorageConfig or AzureStorageConfig).
+You can find more details about configuration for each storage type below in the S3 Storage and Azure Blob Storage sections.

-from gooddata_pipelines import BackupRestoreConfig, S3StorageConfig, StorageType
+from gooddata_pipelines import BackupRestoreConfig, S3StorageConfig, AzureStorageConfig, StorageType

 The BackupRestoreConfig accepts following parameters: